rubnvp/balance-calculator/README.md

 ## Features

-- Calculate Initial Balance base on your daily budget and an offset.
+- Calculate initial balance base on your daily budget and an offset.
 - Store input values in the local storage.
 - Display expected balance per day.
 - Highlight the current day.